Simplifying Multi-Cloud Observability With Open Source

 Data Sovereignty

-- One reason organizations want to use multiple clouds is when they identify the current cloud provider does not support their requirements.
+One reason organizations want to use multiple clouds is when they identify the current cloud provider does not support their requirements.

 Cloud Vendor Lock-In

-- Enterprise companies want to stay resilient to these changes and ensure none of the above affects their business operations.
+Enterprise companies want to stay resilient to these changes and ensure none of the above affects their business operations.
 Using the multi-cloud strategy, organizations can develop architectures that don't take a dependency on a specific platform.

 Cost Optimization

 Each cloud provider has their strong offerings.
-Some offer free ingress/egress, some discounted storage, and computing.
+Some offer free ingress/egress, discounted storage, and computing.
 Multi-cloud can help leverage these efficiencies as organizations are not tied to a specific vendor.

 Observability